Infrared-Assisted Single-Stage Framework for Joint Restoration and Fusion of Visible and Infrared Images under Hazy Conditions: Proposed Method

-Then, in the GHD block, the transmission map $\bm{T}$ is refined using a guided filter, yielding the refined transmission map $\bm{T}'$.
-Since the transmission map is inversely proportional to the haze density, we estimate the haze density $\bm{H}$ through the following equation:
+Next, the coarse transmission map $\bm{T}$ is refined using a guided filter, yielding the refined transmission map $\bm{T}'$.
+Since the transmission map is inversely proportional to the haze degree, the haze density map $\bm{H}$ is estimated as